Free shipping to Canada and the US for orders over $40

 If you want to try this method, all you have to do is thoroughly wash your eggshells, crush them and mix them with your coffee grounds.
 You won’t even know they’re there!

-This is because paper filters trap some of the oils and fats from coffee while it brews.
-These oils contain acids that will alter the taste of your brew, so by trapping them in the filter you are removing the components that acidify coffee.
+If you use a drip or pour-over method to brew your coffee, you may have been using reusable mesh filter baskets instead of paper filters, but did you know that using paper filters could help lessen the acidity of your coffee?
+Paper filters trap some of the oils and fats from coffee while it brews.
+These oils contain acids that will alter the taste of your brew, so by trapping them in the filter you are removing some of the components that acidify coffee.
 Paper filters will also trap sediment which allows for a smoother brew.

 Using a paper filter instead of a metal filter will help reduce acidity in your coffee